 What’s the solution?

 Build your designs on a smaller template at 13.5 inches wide and 20 inches tall with only 200 DPI.
+(This is the standard movie poster size I start designing in.)
 This way, your computer should be able to handle it better.
 Files built with these specs are usually known as “comps.”

-Side note: when working freelance from home, I use an iMac 2015 with a 3.3 GHz Quad-Core Intel Core i5 and 32 GB of RAM.
-It gets the job done, but I’m ready to upgrade as when I design huge Photoshop files with numerous layers, I do see a lot of slow down.
+Side note: I use an iMac 2015 with a 3.3 GHz Quad-Core Intel Core i5 and 32 GB of RAM when working freelance from home.
+It gets the job done, but I’m ready to upgrade, as when I design huge Photoshop files with numerous layers, I see a lot of slowdown.
 Usually, when working at an agency in-house, they will provide you with a better rig.

 What about the bleed?